 Addiction refers to the uncontrollable urges to do, take and use a particular substance.
 Or even to take part in an activity, all to the point of harming oneself.
 However, these urges do not happen overnight.
 Studies consider it to be more of a process than just a simple ill-behavior.
 It comes in a wide variety of things.
 These include:

 Many people have experienced some form of addiction.
 However your’s might not be as severe as someone else’s.
 The reasons why people become addicted to things is because humans are creatures of habit.
 We also carry out these addictive behaviours because often, they make us feel good.
 Additionally, we do it because we are eager to do well and want to improve our performance whether its hobbie, work or home related.

 Addiction to pathological gambling and shopping are said to be under a compulsion category, which refers to:

 However, compulsion is not considered a higher-order cognitive process.
 The person under duress will most likely act on a simple but intense urge.
 Repeatedly washing your hands is a compulsion that will not give you any satisfaction.
 Whereas in addition, there’s the desired effect that needs to be satisfied.
 That’s why preoccupation in the behaviour occurs and usually leads to the loss of control, regardless if they suffer from negative consequences.

-- The feeling of negative consequences: The turning point where addicts are turning away from their addiction is when they finally suffer from it.
+The feeling of negative consequences: The turning point where addicts are turning away from their addiction is when they finally suffer from it.
 The negative consequences of addiction include physical discomfort, financial loss, social disapproval and decreased self-esteem.